Aryan120798/HMS/README.md

 ## Assumptions
---Login Button--> Login Page connecting to different dashboards --Dashboard for Patient with consisits of CRUD links
+--Login Button--> Login Page connecting to different dashboards --Dashboard for Patient with consisits of CRUD links --Pahmacist Must type exact name of the Medicine

 ## Issue Med UI
 - Flag Var for AddBtn